rancher/api-spec/specification.md

 Clients MAY send an [If-None-Match](http://tools.ietf.org/html/rfc2616#section-14.26) header along with their query or read operation.
 The service SHOULD compute its response, and if that response has the same ETag value, return a 304 status instead of transmitting the entire response again.

 #### Last-Modified ####
-Whenver possible, services SHOULD keep a last modified date and return a [Last-Modified](http://tools.ietf.org/html/rfc2616#section-13.3) header on Read and Query operations.
+Whenever possible, services SHOULD keep a last modified date and return a [Last-Modified](http://tools.ietf.org/html/rfc2616#section-13.3) header on Read and Query operations.

 Clients MAY send an [If-Modified-Since](http://tools.ietf.org/html/rfc2616#section-14.25) header.
 The service SHOULD return a 304 status instead of transmitting the entire response again if it hasn't changed since the time given.

-#### Cache-Control ####
-Read and Query operations SHOULD return a [Cache-Control](http://tools.ietf.org/html/rfc2616#section-14.9) header with values that are appropriate for the information being returned.
-If the data changes infrequently, allow clients to cache it for a reasonable period of time.

 ### Compression ###
 API Services SHOULD support gzip and deflate compression and deliver responses with an appropriate [Content-Encoding](http://tools.ietf.org/html/rfc2616#section-14.11) header according to the [Accept-Encoding](http://tools.ietf.org/html/rfc2616#section-14.3) requested by the client.

-### Query Strings ###
+## Query String Length ##
 Many clients, frameworks, and web servers limit the length of query strings and the request URL as a whole.
 Services SHOULD be designed so that clients never have any good reason to make a request for a URL longer than 2048 bytes.
 Services MAY return a 413 error if a request URL is longer than they wish to handle.

+## Regions & Geographic Diversity ##
+Many services have resources that exist in multiple geographic regions.

+To provide the easiest management for the user, APIs SHOULD provide a single unified endpoint that can manage resources in all regions.
+This endpoint MAY have servers in each region and use geographic load balancing (Geographic DNS, Shortest Cost Network Path, etc.) to direct the requests to the closest region.

+In applications where centralized management is not possible, each region MAY have a separate endpoint with a region code identified in the base URL.

+## What to Link ##
+Guidelines for creating links:
+  - Every reference to the <code>id:</code> of another resource SHOULD have a corresponding link.
+    - For example if a file resource has a <code>folderId:</code> field, there should be a <code>folder:</code> link.
+  - Links to a single resource SHOULD be singular.
+    - e.g. <code>"content": "https://base/v1/files/b1b2e7006be/content"</code>
+  - Links to a collection SHOULD be plural.
+    - e.g. <code>"files": "https://base/v1/folders/d5a80ee7/files"</code>
+  - Limit your URL namespace as much as possible.
+The less surface area you have exposed the less there is that might need to change later.
+  - Path components and query parameter names SHOULD be short, meaningful words in all lowercase, easy for a human to read.
+  - Services SHOULD NOT change the format or construction of URLs within an API version
+    - In theory, everyone uses the discoverability features and follows links, so services may change URL formats at any time.
+    - But some clients will inevitably ignore discoverability and hardcode paths into their code.
+    - So if a URL needs to be changed, provide a 301/302 redirect or release a new [API version](#api-versioning).